-There's so much to see beyond the colourful facade at Bergen's iconic World Heritage site.
+A guide to Bryggen in Bergen, Norway.
+There's so much to see beyond the colourful facade at the city's iconic World Heritage site.

-The set of wooden Hanseatic-era warehouses and office buildings are famous around the world for their colourful frontage, but there are so many stories to discover once you've taken your photos.
+The set of wooden Hanseatic-era warehouses and office buildings are famous around the world for their colourful facades, but there are so many stories to discover once you've taken your photos.

 A brief history

 In the Middle Ages, Bergen was the main port of export for dried fish and fish oil from northern Norway.
 German merchants began to join the trade, offering grains in return.

 In the mid-14th-Century, the German Hanseatic League established an office in Bergen and acquired the rights to purchase goods from Nordland and Troms.